 Cleaning Is More Than A Cosmetic Change

 Most people clean not because it helps their house but because dirty surfaces and items look bad.
 A dirty home will drag down your mental health as living with visible dirt is not ideal and possibly exacerbate allergies.
 There is a slew of dusting and cleaning products designed to fit in every tight space and reach every tall ceiling, but it takes effort actually to clean everything.
+Use a inline fan for better airflow and lower HVAC maintenance.
+(Click here to learn what is an inline duct fan.)
 Cleaning is not just for indoors either as your outdoor spaces also need to be tidied.
 Use a sturdy rake to pull up thatch or other ground cover to let the grass underneath grow and reduce fire hazards.
 Be sure to clean out your gutters, too, or the next rainstorm might turn into a waterfall if your gutters are clogged.
 Do your home and yourself a favor by cleaning things up so that everything works correctly and looks its best.

 Now is the best season to get your home in order and ready for the rest of the year.
 Check on your essential home systems to ensure they do not need service.
 Check the outside of your home to fix any cracks in seals and clear out blockages quickly.
 Embracing cleaning as more than a cosmetic chore as clean environments help you feel better and help your home last longer.

 - Click to share on Tumblr (Opens in new window)

 - Click to share on Twitter (Opens in new window)